 Mount Sinai Hospital will have two REBs responsible for reviewing protocols for all research carried out at Mount Sinai Hospital.
 To ensure that research proposals requiring ethics review are reviewed in a timely manner, an appropriate meeting schedule will be organized by the Chair of the REB.
 The REB office will coordinate the ethics review process and all related activities for the REB.
-Where necessary, subcommittees of the REB, such as a Human Tissue Review Committee, will be established.
-The Chair will appoint a Vice-Chair of the REB who can act in place of the Chair and at times where the Chair may have a conflict of interest.
+Where necessary, subcommittees of the REB will be established.
+The Chair may appoint a Vice-Chair of the REB who can act in place of the Chair and at times where the Chair may have a conflict of interest.